World Bank cost-cutting finance chief declines bonus

 The poverty-fighting institution has been cutting costs as part of a massive reorganization that Kim hopes will make it more efficient and effective.

-But the changes in the bank's organization, its internal funding measures and its focus have demoralized employees, who fret about budget and job cuts, unclear lines of command and a general lack of information about the changes.
+But the changes in the bank's structure, its internal funding measures and its focus have demoralized employees, who fret about budget and job cuts, unclear lines of command and a general lack of information.

-In the meeting with staff on Tuesday, Kim emphasized the progress the bank has made in recent months, including committing $400 million to fight the Ebola outbreak and boosting the institution's ability to lend another $100 billion to middle-income countries over the next decade.
+In the meeting with staff on Tuesday, Kim emphasized the progress the bank has made in recent months, including committing $400 million to fight the Ebola outbreak.

 But he said he needed to spend more time listening to staff concerns, according to a source who attended the meeting.